Accessibility

 If you want to exit, locate the doors next to the turnstiles.
 Some of them have the AutoGate machine reader next to it:

-In that case, just use your MetroCard or your OMNY device at the AutoGate reader to have the door automatically open for you.
+In that case, just use the OMNY device at the AutoGate reader to have the door automatically open for you (you won't be charged to exit).
 However, some doors don't have the AutoGate machine reader and are just labeled emergency exits:

 Alternatives / Access-a-ride

 Given the poor accessibility conditions of the subway, another way to travel in NYC is to avoid the trains altogether.
 All NYC buses have retractable, ADA-accessible ramps.
 The bus driver will also help secure your wheelchair to the appropriate place.
-Note that uncollapsed strollers and bikes are not allowed on the bus.
-You must collapse down a stroller or bike to bring it on the bus.
+Note that bikes are not allowed on the bus (unless you can collapse them).
+The default rule for strollers is that you also have to collapse them to board the bus, but there is currently an Open Stroller program where some buses have an area for you to bring the stroller on without collapsing it.
 Many ride hailing apps and taxi cabs also have support for wheelchairs.

 Depending on the eligibility of the person, these rides can truly be door-to-door or just door-to-an-accessible subway station.
 Personal Care Attendants that accompany the AAR customer will also be able to ride for free.
 Sometimes, the MTA also employs taxis and private car shares to complement the service, but the process of reserving one is the same.
 In addition, AAR customers can use the regular public transportation (subway and buses) for free four times a day.
 This is useful given that all NYC buses are ADA-accessible with ramps and can take you to the nearest accessible subway station.